cockroachdb/docs/v22.2/security-reference/scram-authentication.md

 It is not possible to automatically convert credentials to SCRAM in bulk, without client participation.
 To implement SCRAM for all SQL user accounts simultaneously, use [`ALTER USER <USERNAME> WITH PASSWORD`](../alter-user.html) statements instead.

-## Implementing strict isolation of plaintext credentials
+## Implement strict isolation of plaintext credentials

 Plaintext credentials are a valuable asset to malicious agents; known as ["credential stuffing,"](https://en.wikipedia.org/wiki/Credential_stuffing) re-use of stolen passwords is a persistent problem throughout the ecosystem of internet services.
 Hence, any system that handles plaintext credentials becomes a favorable target for malicious attackers with potentially weak points in the system.

-While the measures [described previously](#implementing-scram-authentication-in-your-cockroachdb-cluster) allow CockroachDB to avoid transmitting plaintext passwords across the network, the  credentials still have a footprint within CockroachDB: they are transmitted in plaintext from the CockroachDB client to the server, and are hence vulnerable in transit.
+While the measures [described previously](#implement-scram-authentication-in-your-cockroachdb-cluster) allow CockroachDB to avoid transmitting plaintext passwords across the network, the  credentials still have a footprint within CockroachDB: they are transmitted in plaintext from the CockroachDB client to the server, and are hence vulnerable in transit.
 While the secrets are protected in transit by TLS, CA certificate server authentication is not infallible.

 Moreover, the plaintext credentials must be handled in memory by CockroachDB in order to generate the hashes on the server, and this offers a potential opportunity for hypothetical attackers who have compromised your node's runtime environment.
 It is architecturally stronger to perform all handling of plaintext credentials for your system with a dedicated, hardened, specialized environment and process.
 This entails removing all handling of plaintext credentials from CockroachDB.